 Escape Monthly: Vacation in a Box – $49.95 per month

 If you’re still counting down til your next vacation, pass the time a little faster with Escape Monthly’s Vacation in a Box.
 Each month you’ll receive a themed box exploring a different city or region.
 For December 2014, the these is Europe!
-These boxes are put together in the US but for additional they can be shipped worldwide.
+These boxes are put together in the US but for additional, they can be shipped worldwide.

 Qantas Cash – prices vary

-If you’re a fan of collecting Qantas Points, or know someone who is, give your Christmas gift in foreign currency.
-Currently Qantas are offering double points for any International currency spend!
+If you’re a fan of collecting Qantas Points or know someone who is, give your Christmas gift in foreign currency.
+Currently, Qantas are offering double points for any International currency spend!

 Olympus OM-D – $799.00

 Looking to upgrade your camera to something small but powerful?
-Then check out the Olympus OM-D. The light, rugged aluminium casing houses a powerful camera that’s easy to slip in your bag on your next getaway!
+Then check out the Olympus OM-D. The light, rugged aluminium casing houses a powerful camera that’s easy to slip into your bag on your next getaway!